cloudmesh/classes/docs/source/i524/technologies.rst

-     Apache tomcat is an open source java servlet container. :cite:`www-tomcat-official` It is used in IT industry as a HTTP web server which listens to the requests made by web client and send reponse.
+     Apache tomcat is an open source java servlet container. :cite:`www-tomcat-official` It is used in IT industry as a HTTP web server which listens to the requests made by web client and send reponses.
 The main components of tomcat are cataline, coyote and jasper.
 The most stable version of Apache Tomcat server is version 8.5.11.
 Apache tomcat is released under Apache License version 2. :cite:`www-tomcat-wiki` As it is cross